Apple Thief: Plot

-Finn (voiced by Jeremy Shada) and Jake (voiced by John DiMaggio) arrive at the house of Tree Trunk (voiced by Polly Lou Livingston) to discover that all of her apples have been stolen.
+Finn (voiced by Jeremy Shada) and Jake (voiced by John DiMaggio) arrive at the house of Tree Trunks (voiced by Polly Lou Livingston) to discover that all of her apples have been stolen.
 They resolve to help her track down the thieves, bring them to justice, and return her stolen fruit.

 Finn and Jake go to the candy tavern, and after convincing the bartender that they are rogues, are given the location of a gang who trade apples.
 However, Finn and Jake soon learn that "apples" is street-slang for "diamonds", which this gang is actually trading.
 The gang catches Finn and Jake, and the two are very nearly eaten by a reluctant pig (voiced by Ron Lynch) that the criminals use to dispose of their enemies, but they manage to escape with Mr. Pig in tow.

 Back at Tree Trunks's house, Mr. Pig claims that he can "hear" apples somewhere in the building.
 After opening up a closet, dozens of apples spill out, causing Tree Trunks to think that she is the thief.
 Finn, however, soon deduces that a family of magpies stole all her apples and inadvertently stored them in the closet.